N-Rem/N-Rem/README.md

 # 👋 Hi there!
 I'm Nicolás Romero Barrios
 ## 💻 Junior Developer | Programming Student at UTN (Argentina)
-I'm from **Rosario, Santa Fe, Argentina**, Greduater on  Technician in Programming at the **National Technological University** (UTN).
+I'm from **Rosario, Santa Fe, Argentina**, Graduate of Technician in Programming at the **National Technological University** (UTN).
 I'm passionate about software development, and I'm actively seeking my first formal work experience in the IT industry.

 I have completed several bootcamps on HTML5, CSS, and JavaScript, and I'm constantly learning and improving my programming skills.
 I enjoy creating APIs, designing systems, and solving real-world problems through code.
 ## 🛠️ Tech Stack & Skills